PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-22 11:13:21
+Last updated: 2024-04-22 11:13:58
-Random Quote: Good and evil are a question of perspective - Mikkel
+Random Quote: All I know is, he's not in the same grade as me anymoreAnd I'm thrilled. - Missy